 - The Death Benefit You Choose

 Universal life's adjustable death benefit also provides flexibility.
 As you go through the different stages of life, responsibilities change — causing coverage needs to change.
 The death benefit in universal life may be increased to provide additional protection as your family grows, if you buy a new home, or business opportunities present themselves.
 (But proof of insurability is required to increase2 your death benefit).
 The death benefit could also be decreased as children leave home, a mortgage is paid off or other events occur.
 Decreases in coverage are subject to policy limits.
 Universal life policies are subject to the policy's maturity provisions.

 - The Value of the Policy

 If you choose universal life, you may want to focus on using the flexible premium option to pay more than the amount of the monthly policy charges so the policy grows — this is particularly true as you receive additional income.
-Universal life can give you a chance to grow your policy's value substantially by paying as much premium as you'd like into the policy, subject to guideline premium limitations.
-Your policy (if cash value is sufficient) can then be used to help pay for college expenses, to get a leg up on retirement planning, or saved in case of emergency.1 You must also keep sufficient cash value in your universal life policy to ensure its no-lapse guarantee and extended coverage benefits remain in force.
+Universal life can give you a chance to grow your policy's value substantially by paying as much premium as you'd like into the policy, subject to the terms of the policy and guideline premium limitations.
+Your policy (if cash value is sufficient) can then be used to help pay for college expenses, to get a leg up on retirement planning, or saved in case of emergency4.
+You must also keep sufficient cash value in your universal life policy to ensure its no-lapse guarantee5 and extended coverage benefits remain in force.